-The triad of symptoms for NPH diagnosis is urinary incontinence, abnormal gait (walking) and mental decline or dementia.
+Patients with NPH may experience urinary incontinence, abnormal gait (walking) and mental decline.
 Because the symptoms of NPH are very similar to other neurological disorders, including Parkinson's and Alzheimer's, it is often misdiagnosed.
-Neurologic testing using CT or MRI scans, spinal tap and intracranial pressure monitoring is often used to help diagnose NPH.
+Neurologic testing using CT or MRI scans, lumbar puncture and intracranial pressure monitoring is often used to help diagnose NPH.

 Patients who are diagnosed with normal pressure hydrocephalus typically exhibit a triad of symptoms: balance and walking problems, mental decline or dementia and urinary incontinence.
 Headaches, nausea and difficulty focusing may also accompany the symptoms of NPH, due to the swelling of the brain.
 Normal pressure hydrocephalus is a progressive illness, in which symptoms may worsen over time.

 Patients experiencing gait dysfunction may exhibit unsteadiness in walking as well as difficulty in taking a step.
 The legs are typically weakened and may cause patients to suddenly fall while walking.